 Do your research

-As you explore your choices it is a good idea to talk to your teachers, parents and friends about what you are interested in doing and your plans for the future.
+As you explore your choices it's a good idea to talk to your teachers, parents and friends about what you are interested in doing and your plans for the future.
+You can also talk to your school's Careers Leader or Careers Adviser as they'll be able to give you impartial advice and guidance about your future plans.

-Now that you have to stay in education or training until you are 18, you need to think carefully about the following questions:
+As you have to stay in education or training until you are 18, you should think carefully about the following questions:

 - Do you want to stay in full-time education?